uhasker/getting-things-done-in-next-js/src/chapter4/03-inserting-updating-and-deleting-data.md

 ### Deleting Data

 You can delete rows using the `delete` statement.
-Here you need to specify which table to use and which rows to remove:
+Here you need to specify which table to use and which rows to remove.

+The following statement would delete all `done` tasks from the `task` table:

 ```sql
 delete from task
 where status = 'done';
 ```

-If you don't specify a filter all data will be deleted:
+If you don't specify a filter _all_ data will be deleted:

 ```sql
 delete from task;